How to Become a Atmospheric and Space Scientists in Connecticut

 Obtain Connecticut licensure or certification

 Connecticut may require specific licensing or professional certification for atmospheric and space scientistss.
-Requirements vary by state — contact the Connecticut Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Connecticut Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Connecticut

-Connecticut has an active job market for atmospheric and space scientists.
+Connecticut employs 50 atmospheric and space scientists.

 Atmospheric and Space Scientists careers in other states